DerSchimi/cc-Commander/README.md

 # cc-Commander
 The cc Commander is a suite of shell scripts designed to streamline the daily development tasks associated with the CoreMedia CMS.
 This toolkit simplifies the complexities of routine operations, enhancing efficiency and productivity for developers working with CoreMedia.

+Features:

+Build modules & run containers with a short command, eg. ccDockerBuildManagementToolsAndRun

+Toggle skipTests with a simple command: skipTests

 ## Here is a detailed description of each function and alias:

 ## Environment Variables